Spacial/csstuff/README.md

   - [Getting Started with Haskell on Fedora](https://fedoramagazine.org/getting-started-with-haskell-on-fedora/)
 - Java:
   - [Procyon](https://github.com/mstrobel/procyon): is a suite of Java metaprogramming tools, including a rich reflection API, a LINQ-inspired expression tree API for runtime code generation, and a Java decompiler.
+  - [1brc](https://github.com/gunnarmorling/1brc): [The One Billion Row Challenge](https://www.morling.dev/blog/one-billion-row-challenge/) -- A fun exploration of how quickly 1B rows from a text file can be aggregated with Java
 - JavaScript:
   - [The JavaScript Handbook](https://jshandbook.com/)
   - [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms): Algorithms and data structures implemented in JavaScript with explanations and links to further readings.